 So that’s been going up year after year after year for as long as we’ve been measuring it.
-It’s important to keep in mind that costs move around based off of the size of the breach and the type of data that’s breach .
+It’s important to keep in mind that costs move around based off of the size of the breach and the type of data that’s breached.
 We’ve also seen a lot of increased reporting from additional regulations.
 Particularly GDPR in Europe has changed the behavior of a number of firms doing business in Europe.
 I think that in the United States, while there are still a number of unreported breaches, we are seeing more ports required by certain regulatory authorities where you at least need to go contact your regulatory authority.
-And obviously you want to take care of your customers with that introduction.
-Tim, maybe you could talk a little bit about the threats and what you’re seeing.
+And obviously you want to take care of your customers.
+With that introduction, Tim, maybe you could talk a little bit about the threats and what you’re seeing.

-Buddy Doyle: And the apps actually from my perspective, might be a little bit more secure than the texting of the pen, because it’s harder to clone an app.
+Buddy Doyle: And the apps actually, from my perspective, might be a little bit more secure than the texting of the pin, because it’s harder to clone an app.
 I imagine people have the talent to do it, but it’s a little easier to sort of clone a phone number.
 People are complacent, right?

 And they’re trusting.
 And we believe what people say, even when we know we shouldn’t believe what people say.
 It’s so easy to take advantage of an organization through social engineering, pretending to be someone in the know and not having a good way to authenticate that that person is who they say they are.
 Tim.
 I don’t know if you’ve seen any sort of neat tactics in social engineering